-Bus routes are planned so that all buses should arrive at school between 7:15 a.m. - 7:30 a.m.
+Bus routes are planned so that all buses should arrive at school between 7:00 a.m. - 7:15 a.m.
 Students arriving in the buses or cars disembark immediately upon arrival and enter the building through the bus port doors.
-Upon entering the building, all students are to report to the gym and be seated.
-Those eating breakfast are to report to the gym and then will be allowed to report to the commons area when breakfast is served.
-Students may not go back and forth between the gym and commons.
-No food or drink may be taken in the gym.
-Students remaining in the commons area to eat must be seated may not move chairs to other areas and may not block passageways.
-Students should prepare for the day's activities and report to their classes no later than 7:45.
+Upon entering the building, students are to report first period.
+If eating breakfast, students will grab their breakfast and report to first period.
+Students should prepare for the day's activities and report to their classes no later than 7:30.
+Any changes in arrival or breakfast procedures will be announced.
 Students who wish to see the attendance officer, the guidance counselor, or come to the office or library may do so with the permission of the teacher on hall duty.
 Students may not go see teachers before school unless they have a pass written by the teacher the preceding day.
-Any student arriving to school after the start of classes MUST enter the building through the front doors.
+Any student arriving at school after the start of classes MUST enter the building through the front doors.
 All other doors will be locked.